Fruiticecake/Faster/README.md

 # Faster

-Faster is template which makes coding static website and wordpress faster.
+Faster is template which makes coding static website and WordPress faster.

 ## Motivation

-I often code static website and wordpress website and use a lot of great packages to make it easy.
+I often code static website and WordPress website and use a lot of great packages to make it easy.

-Built development environment and coding wordpress theme contains a lot of routine works.
+Built development environment and coding WordPress theme contains a lot of routine works.

 But I don't like routine works to death.